 I arrived back in Sydney a couple of days later, and sure enough, the front of the car is smashed in.

 "It was parked out the front.
-Someone must have backed into it under cover of darkeness!"
+Someone must have backed into it under cover of darkness!"

 I didn't believe a word.
 I just accepted the story.
-I took the car off to the panel beater.
+The next morning I took the car off to the panel beater.
 He too was incredulous.
+The insurance claim went in.

 Fast forward again, this time another three years.
 My mother is married and we've moved house.
 My brother is now seventeen and wants to take driving lessons.
 He arranges for an instructor, but my mother suggests I first take him for a spin and explain a few things about safely operating a moving vehicle.
-It is evening, and I don't want to take him out in the dark.
-I take him down to my car in the garage.
+It is evening, and I don't want to take him out for the first time in the dark.
+We go down to my car parked in the garage.
 He is sitting in the front passenger seat.
-I explain the function of the three pedals, the art of using the gear stick; a little background into how the gearbox operates and the function of the clutch.
+I explain the function of the three pedals, the art of using the gear stick, a little background into how the gearbox operates and the function of the clutch.

 I start the engine, pointing out the function of the neutral position of the gear-stick, and mention, as an aside, that leaving the car in gear, with the clutch depressed achieves the same state.